instadeepai/marl-eval/docs/json_tooling_usage.md

 The JSON logger will write experiment data to JSON files in the format required for downstream aggregation and plotting with the MARL-eval tools.
 To initialise the logger the following arguments are required:

 * `path`: the path where a file called `metrics.json` will be stored which will contain all logged metrics for a given experiment.
 Data will be stored in `<path>/metrics.json` by default.
 If a JSON file already exists at a particular path, new experiment data will be appended to it.
-MARL-eval does currently **NOT SUPPORT** asynchronous logging.
-So if you intend to run distributed experiments, please create a unique `path` per experiment and concatenate all generated JSON files after all experiments have been run.
+MARL-eval currently does not support asynchronous logging.
+So if you intend to run distributed experiments, please create a unique `path` per experiment and concatenate all generated JSON files after all experiments have been run with the provided `concatenate_json_files` function.
 * `algorithm_name`: the name of the algorithm being run in the current experiment.
 * `task_name`: the name of the task in the current experiment.
 * `environment_name`: the name of the environment in the current experiment.